mdminhazulhaque/CSE827/MonoalphabeticCipher/README.md

 `static string decrypt(string message, int key)`

-`key` must be less than 26, and nonzero.
+`key` must be equal to 26, and nonzero.

 # How To